 I plan on making a big pot of soup and baking some cookies or banana bread.
 I’ll be shovelling snow to my heart’s content and drinking lots of coffee in the form of this maple sea salt latte.
 So simple and just so good.
 Just espresso topped with foamed milk (I use cashew) with a kiss of maple and sea salt.

 I’ll leave you with this coffee conconction that works perfectly with my nut milk recipe. and some links that caught my eye this week!
 Hope you have a great weekend.
 Talk soon!

 When I worked in restaurants and an order ticket came in with a bunch of food allergies, the reaction was always total annoyance and disbelief in the claims of the diner.
 Like most issues, communication and empathy is key!
-(Remember that episode of Sex and The City when Carrie makes a big deal about her fake parsley allergy?
-LOL)

 Are you ready for the SUPER BLOOD WOLF MOON?!
 I want an illustrated interpretation of that on a tee shirt.

 This older article from National Geographic about going zero-waste has lots of tips and practical advice buried within.

 “Eating meat has ‘dire’ consequences for the planet.”
 I’m glad that this article highlights the environmental burden of fossil fuels as well.
 Sometimes the vegan community gets really amped on this idea that cows are the sole contributor to warming.
 I’m not trying to lessen the impact of giving up meat and animal products though!
 Just highlighting that the issue has to be approached in a balanced and accurate way.

 This episode of Deliciously Ella: The Podcast has everything you need to know about eating a balanced plant-based diet while getting all of the nutrients that you need to thrive.